qkzk/fm/development.md

 ### Other ideas

+- [ ] Menu plugin
+  - [ ] API:
+    Won't work because of sending status.
+Requires to change A LOT to migrate to abi_stable or equivalent
+    - [ ] fm -> plugin : dispatch(event, status) {} - mut status or only status ?
+    - [ ] fm -> plugin : display(rect) -> Widget    OR fm -> plugin : display(f, rect) {}
+- [ ] FEAT: previewer image mode..
+  - [ ] minimal breaking change: kind: Image/Text, breaks all existing plugins
+  - [ ] no api change = don't break plugins.
+Parse the output and decide wether it's image or text based on output...
+  - [ ] same interface for the rest.
+Returns a single string of paths, one per line, separated by special char. skip files with \n in absolute paths
+  - [ ] build an image preview from output
+  - [ ] plugin imager: do the same as another plugin. previewer returns paths as *c_char, separated by `'\n`.
 - [ ] BUG: big tree moved down and selection is out of screen once again
 - [ ] BUG: double quote & antislash doesn't work for ueberzug since there's already escaping.
 Can't solve easily
 - [ ] FEAT: improve copy/mv etc. with ideas from [bmcr](https://github.com/Bengerthelorf/bcmr)